grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 * `5C`   change next 5 lines
 * `c^`   change text before cursor, excluding initial white space
 * `s`    delete current character and enter Normal Mode
-* `~`    change case of current char, advance one char, return to Command Mode
-* `r`    change current char to next char typed, stay in Command Mode

-While in _Insert Mode_, the file can be navigated through with the arrow keys.
+While in _Insert Mode_, the file can be navigated via with the arrow keys.
+Text can also be deleted with the backspace key.
+In _Normal Mode_, the backspace key is just another navigation key.

 ### Undo/redo commands:
 * `u`         undo previous edit
-* `ctrl-r`    redo edit undone
+* `CTRL-r`    redo edit undone

 These can be used to linearly undo and redo edits, like the arrow buttons in a web browser.